Navigation

 Why choose the RBP or XML formats at all?

-Another good reason is that external items are better supported by the RBP and XML formats, in case you want to share the same project items (classes etc.) between multiple projects.
+The RBP and XML formats support storing individual classes in separate locations on disk, allowing you to share the same project items (classes etc.) between multiple projects.
+The VCP format doesn't support that.

 Setting up Git to manage your project revisions.